RupertAvery/RagCam/README.md

 * No water (was a hack before)
 * Some incorrect animations
 * Buggy UI
+* Some maps like Payon are broken

 # Usage

 Dowload `ragcam.exe`

-Create a file called `ragcam.arg`, and something like below.
+Create a file called `ragcam.arg`, and add something like below as the contents

 ```
 C:\Gravity\Ragnarok Online\
 data\alberta.rsw
 ```

-First line: Path that contains data.grf.
-MUST end in a backslash Second line: data path to the map / gnd / model
+* First line: Path that contains data.grf.
+MUST end in a backslash
+* Second line: data path to the map / gnd / model

 Run the program.